valenradovich/my-own-tokenizer/README.md

 those tokens are 'mapped' with 'vocab' (vocab is constructed from bytes representation (256 chars) and mapped to 'merges', the dict of pairs representation. basically the vocab with the one we encode). tokens, now, are just a string like {b"my name is valentin"}, which is a byte string actually. that byte string is decoded using utf-8, to finally, give us the text.

+usually when you train the tokenizer with a lot of data, between each text doc, is added an 'special token'. for example <|endoftext|>. the goal for this, is 'explain' the tokenizer that a text doc ends and a new one starts.

+same happend when you fine-tune the model. all the '*-instruct' models, fine-tuned to handle a assistant/chat behavior, have particular special tokens like:
+<|im_start|>
+<|im_end|>
+this is done in order to denote structure to the model, and make it understand when a particualar sentence start and ends.

+of course you've to do some little changes in the transformer and the params to handle those special tokens. bc your adding integers and you've to make sure about that integer is correctly standed in a vector, specifically for that token. same with the final layer, you've to make sure that every piece of embedding is extended by some of the special tokens.